 To help you make good progress in your studies at RHUL, we have a simple on-line module SS1001 in 'Academic Integrity' which will guide you through preparing your assignments using the best academic standards.
+This is a mandatory course.
 You will need to successfully complete this short module, and you can have as many attempts as you like before the deadline to pass it.